bellatoris/PrinciplesOfProgramming/ReadMe.md

 	* The type of `id` is `[A](x: A)A`
 	* `id` is a parametric expression
 	* `id[T] _` is a value of type `T => T` for any type `T`.
+	* There is no polymophic type because of technical reason.

 ### Examples
 ```scala